Hematology

 How can it be detected?

-The diagnosis of ITP is established through a combination of clinical history, physical examination and platelet count.
+The diagnosis of ITP is established through a combination of clinical history, physical examination, and platelet count.

-The main aim of the diagnosis is to exclude all other potential causes of thrombocytopenia, making ITP a diagnosis of exclusion.
-Recommended tests when ITP is suspected include:
+The primary goal of the diagnostic process is to exclude all other potential causes of thrombocytopenia, making ITP a diagnosis of exclusion.

-• Complete blood count with reticulocyte count.
+• Complete blood count (CBC) with reticulocyte countl.

-Which is the recommended treatment?
+What is the recommended treatment for ITP?

-The treatment options for ITP include:
+The treatment options include:

-Medically reviewed by Yolanda Patricia Gómez González Ph.D. on 23-10-2023
+Medically reviewed by Yolanda Patricia Gómez González Ph.D. on 21-10-2024

 Bibliography

 • Harrison’s, Principles of Internal medicine, 20th Edition (2018).
 Chapter 111: Disorders of Platelets and Vessel Wall.
-Pag.
-2167.
 McGRAW-HILL EDUCATION.
 ISBN: 978-1259644030.

 Rating Overview